Streetcars in St. Louis

 Streetcars in St. Louis, Missouri operated as part of the transportation network of St. Louis from the middle of the 19th century through the early 1960s.

 During the first forty years of the streetcar in the city, a variety of private companies operated several dozen lines.
 In 1898, the City of St. Louis passed a Central Traction Bill that required franchises for streetcar companies.
-United Railways quickly consolidated most St. Louis streetcar companies.
-Only St. Louis Suburban remained independent.
-It was acquired by United Railways in 1906.
+United Railways quickly consolidated most St. Louis streetcar companies, then St. Louis Suburban in 1906.
 United Railways sank into receivership which was resolved only in 1924.
-It was reorganized as St. Louis Public Service Company in 1927, and became Bi-State in 1963.
-St. Louis Public Service Company served both the city of St. Louis and neighboring St. Louis County, Missouri.
+It was reorganized as St. Louis Public Service Company in 1927, serving the city of St. Louis and neighboring St. Louis County, Missouri.
+It became Bi-State in 1963.
 Other private companies, such as those serving the Metro East region or St. Charles, Missouri, continued separate operations.
-Starting in the 1930s and continuing through the 1960s, St. Louis Public Service ended all streetcar service, while other regional operators also ended their services.

-Historical streetcar service
+Streetcars began to be replaced by buses in St. Louis in the 1920s; the last one ran in 1966.
+Many of today's MetroBus and Madison County Transit bus routes follow the routes and names of streetcar lines.

+In 2018, a 2.2 mi, 10-station heritage streetcar line was completed in and near the Delmar Loop area.
+Since 2022, the Loop Trolley has been operated in summer and fall by the Metro Transit division of the Bi-State Development Agency.

+History

 Early public transit

-By the 1830s, the city of St. Louis had grown in size beyond the ability of many of its residents to walk conveniently throughout the town.
-In 1838, brief mention is made in historical records of a private horse drawn cab service in the city, followed in 1843 by the beginning of an omnibus service by entrepreneur Erastus Wells in partnership with an investor named Calvin Case.
+By the 1830s, St. Louis had grown beyond the ability of many of its residents to walk conveniently throughout the town.
+In 1838, brief mention is made in historical records of a private horse-drawn cab service in the city, followed in 1843 by the beginning of an omnibus service by entrepreneur Erastus Wells in partnership with an investor named Calvin Case.
 During the late 1840s, other horse-drawn omnibus service companies began operation, but by the end of 1850, most of these companies had consolidated with the Case and Wells lines to form Case and Company, which operated 90 carriages and several lines in the city.
-In 1855, principal investor Case was killed in the Gasconade Bridge train disaster, and the company was divided among its other investors.
+In 1855, Case was killed in the Gasconade Bridge train disaster, and the company was divided among its other investors.
 The resulting horse-drawn omnibus lines became the blueprint for horse-drawn street railway service in the late 1850s.